Boye Mafe may be ‘most improved guy’ in training camp for Seahawks

 Carroll, to be sure, is ultra-optimistic.

-But Mafe gave some evidence to back up Carroll’s claim Thursday when he started at outside linebacker in place of injured Darrell Taylor and made three tackles early on, two on running plays for either no gain or of one yard, earning the best run defense grade on the team from Pro Football Focus.
+But Mafe gave some evidence to back up Carroll’s claim Thursday when he started at outside linebacker in place of the injured Darrell Taylor and made three tackles early on, two on running plays for either no gain or of one yard, earning the best run-defense grade on the team from Pro Football Focus.

 That’s especially important as the Seahawks try to fix what may have been their most vexing issue a year ago, a run defense that allowed 4.9 yards per carry.
-That was a stark comedown from the year before, when they ranked second in the NFL, allowing just 3.8 yards per carry.
+That was a stark comedown from the year before, when they ranked second in the NFL, allowing just 3.8.

-Obviously, performance in preseason games shouldn’t be overstated, with few teams playing starters much, if at all.
+Obviously, performance in exhibition games shouldn’t be overstated, with few teams playing starters much, if at all.

-But Carroll liked that the Vikings averaged just 3.2 yards per carry, and just 3.18 in the first half, when each team had at least a few more potential contributors seeing action.
+But Carroll liked that the Vikings averaged just 3.2 yards per carry — and just 3.18 in the first half, when each team had at least a few more potential contributors seeing action.

 “Scheme worked well,’’ Carroll said.
 “We liked the way we played.
 The choices we settled in on for the way we basically played, the calls worked out really well.
 The guys were confident in them.
 As we played more, we got better.
 They brought the scheme to life a little bit.
 It was a good night for us on defense, a really good night, except for the start where we couldn’t tackle anybody.
 It was terrible right up to that. ‘’